nightroman/Invoke-Build/README.md

 ## Installation

 Invoke-Build is distributed as the NuGet package [Invoke-Build](https://www.nuget.org/packages/Invoke-Build).

+If you use [scoop](https://github.com/lukesampson/scoop) then invoke

+    scoop install invoke-build

+and you are done, scripts are downloaded and their directory is added to the path.
+You may need to start a new PowerShell session with the updated path.

-Download it to the current location as the directory *"Invoke-Build"* by this PowerShell command:
+Otherwise download the directory *"Invoke-Build"* to the current location by this PowerShell command:

     Invoke-Expression "& {$((New-Object Net.WebClient).DownloadString('https://github.com/nightroman/PowerShelf/raw/master/Save-NuGetTool.ps1'))} Invoke-Build"

-Alternatively, get it by NuGet tools or [download](http://nuget.org/api/v2/package/Invoke-Build).
-In the latter case save it as *".zip"* and unzip.
-Use the package subdirectory *"tools"*.

-This is it, scripts are ready to use.
-Consider to include the directory with scripts to the system path so that script paths may be omitted in commands.
+Consider to include the directory with scripts to the path so that script paths may be omitted in commands.

 With *cmd.exe* use the helper *ib.cmd*.
 For similar experience in interactive PowerShell use an alias `ib` defined in a PowerShell profile